 Challenges

 Joining mid-project was a big challenge.
 While others knew everything about the game, I knew nothing at all.
-I also hadn't been working in game development for about 3 years so I was a bit rusty.

 However with some help from a level designer who was leaving for a different project I was able to get into it pretty quickly.